 To delete an entry, tap the three dots to the left of the unit to make this the active unit, and tap in located at the top right of the page.
-To refresh the StratColumn tap control tap
+To refresh the StratColumn tap C, this will refresh to show only the units that are assigned to orientation measurements, lines or polygons.

-Additionally, a StratColumn can be imported into FieldMove by tapping .
+Additionally, a StratColumn can be imported into FieldMove by tapping 🔄 .
 The StratColumn can be imported in three different ways: